curityio/kubernetes-logaggregation-elasticsearch/ingestion/README.md

 ## System Logs

 The following example shows a system logging event output by the Curity Identity Server in JSON format.\
-This example simulates a failed database connection and contains error details:
+This example simulates a failed database connection and contains error details in the `message` field:

 ```json
 {